 The South Coast AQMD regularly participates in and hosts or cosponsors conferences, workshops and miscellaneous events.
 In CY 2020, South Coast AQMD provided funding for 8 conferences, workshops and events and 3 memberships in key stakeholder organizations, as follows: Clean Fuels Advisory Group Retreat in January and September 2020; the 2030 California Transportation Future Summit in March 2020; Hydrogen and Fuel Cells for Freight Workshop in March 2020; the PEMS Conference in March 2020; the ACT Virtual Event Series from August through November 2020; the Breath of Life Awards Virtual Gala in September 2020; the High Power Charging for Commercial Vehicles Event in September 2020; and the Renewable Gas 360 Symposium and Webinar Series from June 2020 through February 2021.
-Additionally, for 2020, three memberships were renewed for participation in the California Hydrogen Business Council, a member-based association representing a wide array of organizations that acts as a leading advocate for the hydrogen and fuel cell industry; Calstart, a nonprofit organization working nationally and internationally with businesses and governments to develop clean, efficient transportation solutions; and Veloz, a nonprofit organization comprised of high-powered, diverse board members uniquely qualified to accelerate the shift to electric vehicles through public-private collaboration, public engagement and policy education innovation.
+Additionally, for 2020, three memberships were renewed for participation in the California Hydrogen Business Council, a member-based association representing a wide array of organization working nationally and internationally with businesses and governments to develop clean, efficient transportation solutions; and Veloz, a nonprofit organization comprised of high-powered, diverse board members uniquely qualified to accelerate the shift to electric vehicles through public-private collaboration, public engagement and policy education innovation.